-Centennial College's Advanced Business Management - Alcoholic Beverages program was launched in response to the demand for savvy businesspeople to take the reins in Canada's $40-billion wine, beer and spirits industry.
+Centennial College launched its Advanced Business Management - Alcoholic Beverages program in response to the demand for savvy business people to take the reins in Canada's $40-billion wine, beer and spirits industry.

-Through courses taught by industry experts, you gain practical experience and insight into how the business of alcoholic beverages is managed.
-This Alcoholic Beverages business program covers topics like category management and supply chain, accounting and marketing.
-There is also a key focus on the global regulatory framework and good corporate social responsibility.
+Through business courses taught by industry experts, you'll gain practical experience and insight into how the business of alcoholic beverages is managed.
+This Alcoholic Beverages business program will cover topics such as category and supply chain management, accounting and marketing while also highlighting the global regulatory framework and good corporate social responsibility.

-Upon completion of the program, you will have developed the analytical skills, business acumen, and core industry knowledge necessary for a successful career in a dynamic and growing field.
+Upon program completion, you'll have developed the analytical skills, business acumen and core industry knowledge necessary for a successful career in a dynamic and growing field.

-- Hands on training in understanding how to use industry customer analytics tools
+- Hands-on training will help you to understand how to use industry customer analytics tools.

 *Subject to qualified candidates.

 - Manage and control different aspects of an alcohol-related enterprise by accounting, finance, analytics and general business best practices;

 - Plan and manage product distribution and retail systems to achieve business success, comply with legislative requirements and meet social responsibility obligations;